PavanRangani/docs/docs/prd/tasks/browse-my-tasks.md

 And: Click on that button

-Then: It shows me the action like {Actions}
+Then: It shows me the action like {Actions}.

 #### Rule 4: Vertmore action of the `Upcoming` tab.